 All you have to do is to open your smartphone camera, then Nike Fit will find your recommended shoe size with accuracy within 2mm.

 Nike Fit is a transformative solution and an industry-first — using digital technology to solve massive customer friction.

 In the short term, Nike Fit will improve the way Nike designs, manufactures and sells shoes — products better tailored to match consumer needs.
 A more accurate fit can contribute to everything from less shipping and fewer returns to better performance.

 With global offices and an extensive network of logistics hubs and customer service centers, Wayfair is a leading brand that sells furniture and home goods.
 We all know that many people have a difficult time when it comes to the fit between new furniture and their existing room decoration.

-Thus, Wayfair has transformed its mobile app to AR app, so customers will now be able to see, spin, move, and understand a product from every angle.
+Thus, Wayfair has transformed its mobile app into an AR app, so customers will now be able to see, spin, move, and understand a product from every angle.

 How do you find the right glasses when shopping online?

 The key to finding the right glasses is all about the "Opposites Attract" rule.
 What I mean by that is to choose eyeglasses that contrast with your facial contours and bring symmetry and balance to your prominent features.

 Considering this issue, Warby Parker developed the face-mapping tech on Apple's iPhones (iPhone X and newer models), which enables you to virtually try any eyeglasses for making smarter decisions before buying it.
 It works perfectly on your face and no doubt that the new app of Warby Parker is one of the best AR apps at all.

 The company also announces that customers often take selfies while trying on glasses in an online store and then they share those photos with their friends through social media which means that you can increase your brand awareness by having an AR app.